openGemini/opengemini-client-go/README.md

 # opengemini-client-go

-opengemini-client-go is a Go client API for OpenGemini.
+opengemini-client-go is a Go client for OpenGemini.

 English | [简体中文](README_CN.md)